Lilyel/KBufferTranslucency/README.md

 - Visual Studio 2019
 - OpenGL 4.5

+I used my little engine for this implementation, I hope the code is explicit enough to be easily moved to another framework.

 ## Build

 Open the solution __KBuffer.sln__ and everything should be ready to go.